 Exploring Textile Arts: The Ultimate Guide to Manipulating, Coloring, and Embellishing Fabrics, by the Editors of Creative Publishing International, Inc. 2002, Creative Publishing International, Inc. ISBN# 1589230485.
 This book has simple instructions and lots of color photographs to demonstrate 50 different techniques.

-So there are my Top Twenty-one Textile books.
+So there are my Top Twenty-two Textile books.
 If you have a recommendation, would you please share it in the comments?
 Thanks!